barryclark/jekyll-now/_posts/2023-09-01-rust-compile-time-type-information.md

-While this writeup has been fun, it has demonstrated to me that metaprogramming in Rust is not straightforward and that the trait system still has some rough edges [^rough].
+While this writeup has been fun, it has demonstrated to me that metaprogramming in Rust is not straightforward and that the trait system still has some rough edges.
 Not trying to say that it sucks or anything because when it works (which is most of the time) it works _amazingly_, but this whole exercise would have been a oneliner in Modern C++&trade; [^cpp].

 # Endnotes
 [^where-clause]: If it strikes you as odd that we have to repeat the exact same condition in the where clause that we used in the body, you are not alone.
 In principle the compiler should know that `TruthType` is implemented for all incarnations of `Condition<C>`.
 It also does not help if we write `where Condition<true>: TruthType, Condition<false>:TruthType`.
 I suspect those are limitations in the current trait solver.
-[^cpp]: I _know_ C++ has massive problems and I will choose Rust over it any time but the (non macro based) metaprogramming and compile time programming is as of yet stronger in C++.
+[^cpp]: I _know_ C++ has massive problems and I will choose Rust over it any time but the (non macro based) metaprogramming and compile time programming is currently stronger in C++.
 Though for normal (non-meta) usecases traits beat concepts so brutally its not even funny.